• Skip to main content

 Notes

-• Keep it out of direct sunlight.
-Sunlight can harm the bacteria and yeast in your starter.
+• Avoid direct sunlight: Sunlight can damage the yeast and bacteria in your starter.

 Nutrition